mrnascara/Aus-Project-Loader/README.md

 - [x] Windows 10/11
 - [x] IOS
 - [ ] Ti 84 Plus CE (probably not but there is a library called libscratchcpp that may allow this)

+  # Libraries Used

+libscratchcpp (for the cpp file which you must put the scratch project inside of the '/APL/' folder & the project must be called 'project.sb3' all lowercase.